API patching

 The most obvious limitation is that overlays only can add or change existing parts, but cannot delete a part.
 In the

-property is described to be a UUID and also has a regular expression verifying that.
+previous example, the id property is described to be a UUID and also has a regular expression verifying that.

 id: